LouayH/Forums-WebApp/README.md

 - From the command line, run `pip install Django==2.0.2`
 - cd into project directory, run `python manage.py runserver`
 - Navigate to `http://127.0.0.1:8000`

+- For Database, Do Migrate before Produce dummy_data